crlandsc/tiny-audio-diffusion/README.md

     <img src="https://img.shields.io/github/forks/crlandsc/tiny-audio-diffusion?color=green" alt="GitHub forks">
 </a>

-This is a repository for generating short audio samples and training waveform diffusion models on a GPU with less than 2GB VRAM.
+This is a repository for generating short audio samples and training waveform diffusion models on a consumer-grade GPU with less than 2GB VRAM.

 ## Motivation